Apple Crisp Bars

 You can also add some crushed nuts on top if you like them.
 Pecans and walnuts would be wonderful.

-Don’t be afraid to drizzle on some chocolate sauce, caramel, honey, pure maple syrup, or even butterscotch sauce to really jazz these apple crisp squares up.
+Don’t be afraid to drizzle on some chocolate sauce, caramel, honey, pure maple syrup, or even butterscotch sauce to jazz these apple crisp squares up.

 But, you do what makes you and your belly happy!

-By all means, if this apple crisp bar recipe sounds like something you’d like, but you don’t have apples, feel free to swap them out for other fresh fruit.
+If this apple crisp bar recipe sounds like something you’d like, but you don’t have apples, feel free to swap them out for other fresh fruit.
 Berries, peaches, or even ripe pears would all be yummy.

 If your apple layer is more runny and not letting the rest of the crisp stay together or form nice bars, it’s probably because you didn’t use the right amount of baking soda and flour in the oat layer.

-More Apple Recipes
+Apple Recipes

-You’ll also like Individual Raspberry Crisp.
+You’ll also like Rhubarb Crisp and Individual Raspberry Crisp.

 Follow me on Instagram @simplystacieblog, Facebook at Simply Stacie, TikTok @simplystacierecipes or Pinterest at @simplystacie and let me know how you liked this recipe and my other recipes.